Acarigua: Protected areas

-Production
+Agriculture

 Acarigua is a principal commercial center of the northern portion of the Llanos (plains), in which cattle, peanuts, sorghum, cashews, beans, cotton, corn (maize), and rice are the principal products.

 Media

 Acarigua is home to 3 regional newspapers, and the community TV station Siguaraya TV.

 Transport

-Acarigua is served by the Oswaldo Guevara Mujica Airport.
+Acarigua is served by the Oswaldo Guevara Mujica Airport and the Central Western Railway System.
+The main access road into the city is the José Antonio Páez Highway.

 Sports

 It is home to Portuguesa FC, whose home stadium is the Estadio General José Antonio Paez.
+Other sports facilities in the city include the Estadio Bachiller Julio Hernández Molina, the Wilbaldo Zabaleta Indoor Gym, and the Cancha Techada 19 de Abril de la Urb.
+La Goajira.